Narotam-Mishra/react-native-learning/ReadMe.txt

 # Drawer navigation options to customize its appearance using `options` prop,

 # the title specified in `options` prop will get rendered as the header title as well as the drawer label.

+# `drawerLabel` prop :- this is used to assign the new label to drawer label

+## Lec 80 - Tab Navigation (4:06)

+# Tab Navigation :- This offers a way to switch between different screens by tapping on a tab which is usually displayed at the bottom of the screen.
+It's a common and intuitive pattern found in many apps, providing a seamless, user-friendly experience.

+# Steps to use Tab Navigation
+1). install Bottom Tabs Navigation library using below command ==> `npm install @react-navigation/bottom-tabs`

+2).
+Rename `App.js` to `AppDrawer.js`

+# Tab Navigator is used to display at the bottom of screen.
+The Tabs allowed for easy navigation to the respective screens.

+# In each Tab, `name` prop on `Tab.Screen` is displayed as the label as well as the title in the header.